wagtail/wagtail/docs/reference/contrib/modeladmin/inspectview.rst

 A sensible value will be rendered for most field types.

-If you have ``wagtail.wagtailimages`` installed, and the value happens to be an instance of ``wagtailimages.models.Image`` (or a custom model that subclasses ``wagtailimages.models.AbstractImage``), a thumbnail of that image will be rendered.
+If you have ``wagtail.images`` installed, and the value happens to be an instance of ``wagtailimages.models.Image`` (or a custom model that subclasses ``wagtailimages.models.AbstractImage``), a thumbnail of that image will be rendered.